carankt/hifi-gan-1/README.md

 # Additional feature

-Torchscript export usage of pre-trained models for efficient inference To export pre-trained model to a .pt file use the following cmd
+Export the pre-trained model using torchscript
 ```
 python export_torchscript.py -p /path/to/chkpt -c /path/to/config -i any_mel.npy --out /path/for/output_pt_file/
 ```
-### For inference using torch.jit model use the following code
+### For inference using torchscript model use the following code

 ```
 import torch